Zenyatta (Overwatch): Design

-Zenyatta stands 5 ft 8 in (172 cm) tall and is a thin, humanoid, silver colored robot with gold highlights.
+Zenyatta stands 5& feet 8 inches (172 cm) tall and is a thin, humanoid, silver-colored robot with gold highlights.
 Pistons are visible on his arms, torso, hands and feet.
-His head is oval shaped with a gold lower jaw.
-Above his eyes is a 3x3 grid of nine blue lights.
+His head is oval-shaped with a gold lower jaw.
+Above his eyes is a grid of nine blue lights.
 His outfit consists of yellow pants torn midway down the lower leg, a beige back skirt with a black pattern, a gold sash, and a red dhoti atop these that dangles down his front.
 A red ribbon cable connects from his back to his right upper hip, while tassel beads are tied to his sash and dangle behind him.
-Zenyatta does not walk, and instead hovers above the ground as he moves with his legs bent under his body.
+Zenyatta does not walk, instead hovering above the ground as he moves with his legs bent under his body.

-Like other Overwatch characters, Zenyatta received skins, unlockable cosmetic items to change his in-game appearance.
+Like other Overwatch characters, Zenyatta received skins, which are unlockable cosmetic items to change his in-game appearance.
 When designing them, due to the complex nature of his orbs they avoided changing their designs dramatically, and instead chose to retexture them in ways that reflected the nature of each skin.
-His shoulders also proved troublesome for the design team, as due to Zenyatta's range of motion they had to account for his animations which limited what textures and fabrics they could use on them.
-Particular skins of note include his "Ra" and "Djinnyatta" skins, which reference the Egyptian God Ra and Middle Eastern djinns respectively, enlightened mythological figures they felt reflected his sage-like qualities.
+His shoulders also proved troublesome for the design team, as due to Zenyatta's range of motion they had to account for his animations which limited what textures and fabrics they could use.
+Notable skins of note include his "Ra" and "Djinnyatta" skins, which reference the Egyptian God Ra and Middle Eastern djinns respectively; they felt the enlightened mythological figures reflected his sage-like qualities.

+In Overwatch 2, a scarf was added to his design, and he was given new pants and shoes.
+His orbs also saw a slight redesign.
+Despite these changes, many of his design elements remained the same from the original game.